MBCProject/mbc-markdown/capa.md

 15 August 2022

 ## Histograms ##
-The histograms below show the number of capa rules mapped into each ATT&CK tactic, MBC objective, and MBC micro-objective.
-Details of the tactics and objectives follow.
+The histograms below show the number of capa rules mapped into ATT&CK techniques (organized by tactic), MBC behaviors (organized by objective), and MBC micro-behaviors (organized by micro-objective).
+The explicit techniques, behaviors, and micro-behaviors follow.

-### ATT&CK Mapping Histogram ###
+### ATT&CK Mapping Histogram (number of techniques) ###

 | **TACTIC** | **Number**  |  |
 |-----|-----|-----|